eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 However, in this scenario the user would like to register attested attributes in the form of either Person Identification Data (PID), Qualified Electronically Attested Attributes (QEAAs) or Electronically Attested Attributes (EAAs) while registering.

 Concretely, the use case goes as follows:
-1. A user registers a pseudonym and presents PID or (Q)EAAs to a relying party using their EUDIW.
+1. A user registers a pseudonym and presents PID or (Q)EAAs to a relying party using their Wallet Unit.
 2. The user can afterwards do a series of interactions with this relying party.
 3. If the user at a later point wishes to build upon previous interactions with this relying party they should then be able to authenticate with the pseudonym used for registering.
 Thereby, the user "logs in" to the same account at the relying party.
-The user uses their EUDIW to perform this authentication.
+The user uses their Wallet Unit to perform this authentication.

 ### 3.3 Questions Related to Use Cases